 But, it’s a shame that I waited so long.
 I was pretty much broken by the time I started counseling and frankly, it had its consequences.

-The most memorable parts of my year were going to Paris with my girls, getting my laparoscopy (first surgery ever) and the relief I felt when my husband reached a very important goal (that we’ve been working on forever)!
+The most memorable parts of my year were going to Paris with my girls, getting my laparoscopy (first surgery ever) and the relief I felt when my husband passed a really important test (that we’ve been working on for what seems like forever)!

 I’m just really really grateful that I made it.